 When people move here they are usually curious about about quite a few things.
 One of the most common questions they ask is: “What are the people like around here?”

 Now that’s a perfectly normal question, but it’s also open to interpretation because it calls for an opinion.
-Well, Jimmy uses that question to gain insight into those curious newcomers, and offer an opportunity for self examination to those who are really listening.
+Well, Jimmy has too much wisdom to just offer an opinion, so he uses their question to learn something about those curious newcomers.
+His response also offers an opportunity for a little self examination to those who are really listening.

 When someone says, “we just moved here and we were wondering, what are the people like around here?”
 Here’s how he responds.
 Rather than giving his opinion, Jimmy answers them with another question, one that can be quite revealing.
 He asks, “What are the people like in the town where you just moved from?”

 Now, instead of giving them his opinion, he gets to listen to theirs.
 Interestingly, no matter how they answer his question, his response is always the same.
-In fact, his response is the key to the life lesson I want to share with you today.
+In fact, his response is the key to the wisdom locked up in this simple life lesson.
 Let’s consider two possible scenarios.

 What were your old neighbors like?